-Reading: Dei Verbum and other Church documents; St Thomas, Summa theologiae, la, q.
+Reading: Dei Verbum and other Church documents; St Thomas, Summa theologiae, Ia, q.
 1, and 2a2ae, qq.
 171-174; selections from Van Noort, Dogmatic Theology, and Latourelle, Theology of Revelation; Robert Grant, The Bible in the Church; and articles and selections from S. Tromp, K. Rahner, R.E.
 Brown, W. Most, and others.
+This course is concerned primarily with two issues: the existence of God, and his attributes.
+The course begins with a survey of attempts to prove God's existence by reason alone.
+God's attributes will then be discussed, with special attention to the problem of how human language can be used to speak of a God who transcends human understanding.